Maine Trail Center

 Trail Champions is the Maine Appalachian Trail Club’s fundraising campaign to create and sustain the Maine Trail Center, a multi-use facility centrally located in Skowhegan dedicated to improving and maintaining Maine’s section of the Appalachian Trail and filling a void for Maine-based sustainable trail design and construction skills training.

 Founded in 1935, the Maine Appalachian Trail Club (MATC) is a volunteer-managed 501(c)3 nonprofit organization created to assume responsibility for the management, maintenance and protection of the Appalachian Trail in Maine.
-MATC is responsible for 267 miles of the A.T. footpath, over 60-miles of related side trails, 43 campsites, and for monitoring 34,000 acres of National Park Service lands.
-MATC is the only official trail maintenance organization responsible for improving and maintaining Maine’s section of the AT to ensure it can be safely used by the public.
+MATC is responsible for improving and maintaining 267 miles of the A.T. in Maine from Grafton Notch to Katahdin, over 60-miles of related side trails, 43 campsites, and for monitoring 34,000 acres of National Park Service lands.

-Over the past 30 years, MATC has suffered the hardship of having to relocate its Trail Crew five times as a result of not having a suitable permanent, centralized, multipurpose facility from which to operate.
-Historically, the Trail Crew basecamp has been located on a small island in a lake in Dover-Foxcroft, which lacks safe drinking water and is accessible only by watercraft.
-Crew members must travel to a community center for showers and laundry.
-The Dover-Foxcroft island property is currently for sale, and without an alternative, MATC risks suspending the Trail Crew program and losing capabilities for maintaining Maine’s section of the Appalachian Trail.
+Over the past 30 years, MATC has suffered the hardship of having to relocate its Trail Crew six times as a result of not having a suitable permanent, centralized, multipurpose facility from which to operate.
+Historically, the Trail Crew basecamp had been located on rented aging rural properties, none of which fully met our needs.

 Who will benefit from the Maine Trail Center?